top of page

 The top arm (the reaching arm) should be straight up by your ear.
 The lower arm should be pointed out to the side in the direction of your legs.

-The chest should be VERY OPEN!
-Hunching destroys the space you need to twist.
+The chest should be lifting.
+Hunching forward eliminates the space you need to twist.

-You should be in a major c-shape (side bend).
+You should be in a c-shape (side bend).

 Focus on how your top hip presses into the pole, creating the necessary momentum for the rollup.
 In the same moment, the other leg pushes back.
 The job of the torso is more so to maintain the right positions needed to allow space for the rollup, while the hips generate the actual force that rolls you up.